sempernow/refpages/REFs/GitOps.md

     - [LocalStack](https://www.localstack.cloud/) : Mocks cloud-vendor services locally. *Develop and test your AWS applications locally to reduce development time and increase product velocity.
 Reduce unnecessary AWS spend and remove the complexity and risk of maintaining AWS dev accounts.*
     - [CloudCraft](https://www.cloudcraft.co/) :
       3D graphic and resource/cost model of a cloud infra
+    - Firebase (GCP) alternatives : serverless app-development platforms:
+        * [**Supabase**](https://supabase.com/) (Most Popular): Often called the "Open Source Firebase," it replaces Firebase's NoSQL database with PostgreSQL.
+            * Pros: Supports complex relational queries, has built-in real-time subscriptions, and offers predictable pricing.
+            * Portability: Built on standard open-source tools (Postgres, GoTrue); you can migrate your data by simply changing a connection string.
+        * [Appwrite](https://appwrite.io/) (Best for Self-Hosting): A developer-centric platform packaged as Docker containers, making it incredibly easy to deploy on any server.
+            * Pros: Offers authentication, databases, file storage, and serverless functions with a very clean, unified console.
+            * Flexibility: Unlike Firebase, it allows for budget caps on its cloud service to prevent surprise bills.
+        * [PocketBase](https://pocketbase.io/) (Best for Small Projects): An ultra-lightweight backend consisting of a single file that includes a database (SQLite), auth, and file storage.
+            * Pros: Simplest to set up and runs almost anywhere with very low overhead.
+            * Limitation: It is designed for single-server use and does not scale horizontally like Supabase or Firebase.
+        * AWS Amplify (Enterprise Alternative): Amazon's competitor to Firebase.
+While "superglued" to AWS, it is a viable alternative if you specifically want to move away from Google's ecosystem.
+            * Pros: Deeply integrated with 200+ AWS services, making it a better "escape hatch" when your app outgrows basic backend-as-a-service (BaaS) features.
 - __Service Catalog__ : UI of IDP : built/maintained
   by GitOps/DevOps vendor/admin, not by end users.
     - Port : SasS only